 Call your health care provider if your newborn is:

 - Feeding poorly or not at all

 - Vomiting (not simply spitting up) or if the vomit is green

 There is no known prevention.

 Bales C, Liacourus, CA. Duodenal obstruction.
 In: Kliegman, RM, Behrman RE, St. Geme III JW, Schor NF, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 322.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 322.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.